 So, looking at the methods above, any combination of those techniques, as well as many still to be thought up, could account for how humans may have built the pyramids.
-It may not have been easy, and it may not have been fun, but with a whole lot of hard work and a little gentle encouragement from the Pharaoh certainly it was possible.
+It may not have been easy, and it may not have been fun, but with a whole lot of hard work and a little gentle encouragement from the Pharaoh, it was certainly possible.

 What Was the Real Purpose of the Great Pyramid?

 In ancient Mesopotamia, beginning somewhere around 4,000 BC, there was a fertile region called Sumer, and a people we refer to as Sumerians.
 These folks, like the Egyptians, were pretty with it for the age in which they lived.
-They had an advanced knowledge of mathematics and architecture, and created some interesting art that still survives to this day.
+They had advanced knowledge of mathematics and architecture and created some interesting art that still survives to this day.

 Because of some of the things they left behind, we know the Sumerians revered gods they called the Anunnaki.
 And not only the Sumerians; apparently other cultures in Mesopotamia knew of these deities as well.
 These days, the Anunnaki are at the center of a great deal of debate regarding ancient aliens, and what exactly the ancient people knew.

 Much of this stems from the work of Zecharia Sitchin.
 Back in the 1970s, after interpreting and studying ancient Sumerian texts, Sitchin realized they revealed stunning information about the origins of the human race.
 He then wrote a bunch of books where he put forward his theories.